Alex Parrish: Creation and casting

-Joshua Safran had initially envisioned Alex as the one of the protagonists of Quantico.
+Joshua Safran had initially envisioned Alex as one of the protagonists of Quantico.
 When he was writing the character, his personal struggle with not knowing whether one of his family members was a pathological liar or involved with a government agency helped Safran build Alex's perception of her own family.
 Safran wrote his own experience into Alex's struggle to learn the truth about her father.
 He said "I've always struggled with knowing that I would never know the truth, because there is no real such thing as the truth with regard to somebody who may or may not be telling the truth.
 That struggle informed the character of Alex."

 Priyanka Chopra was cast in the role in February 2015, which was the result of a talent holding deal between Chopra and ABC Studios.
 The deal required ABC studios to either develop a project starring her or cast her in an existing show for the 2015 network television season.
 For quite some time, the casting executive at ABC, Keli Lee, had been trying to convince Chopra to do television in the United States, something that Chopra was not sure of.
 However, when Chopra was first considering the possibility of doing a television series in America, Lee learned that another studio was also trying to sign her, to which she reacted by saying, "No, you can't make this deal elsewhere.
 You're coming here.
 And I'm flying to India."
 Later, Lee traveled to India and was finally able to convince her to accept the offer.
 In an interview with Vanity Fair, Chopra revealed the only condition she put forward to Lee for doing a show was that she wanted them to find her a series that would put her in the same position that she currently enjoyed in India.
 She said "There were TV shows and movies that were offered [to me] before this one as well.
 But I wanted a part that put me on the same platform as [I had in] India.
 I wanted to play a leading part.
 I didn't want to settle for anything less."